MicrosoftDocs/sql-docs/docs/2014/database-engine/create-and-manage-full-text-indexes.md

 ms.assetid: f8a98486-5438-44a8-b454-9e6ecbc74f83
 caps.latest.revision: 20
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Create and Manage Full-Text Indexes
   The information in full-text indexes is used by the Full-Text Engine to compile full-text queries that can quickly search a table for particular words or combinations of words.
 A full-text index stores information about significant words and their location within one or more columns of a database table.
-A full-text index is a special type of token-based functional index that is built and maintained by the Full-Text Engine for [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+A full-text index is a special type of token-based functional index that is built and maintained by the Full-Text Engine for [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)].
 The process of building a full-text index differs from building other types of indexes.
 Instead of constructing a B-tree structure based on a value stored in a particular row, the Full-Text Engine builds an inverted, stacked, compressed index structure based on individual tokens from the text being indexed.
-The size of a full-text index is limited only by the available memory resources of the computer on which the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is running.
+The size of a full-text index is limited only by the available memory resources of the computer on which the instance of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] is running.

- Beginning in [!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)], the full-text indexes are integrated with the Database Engine, instead of residing in the file system as in previous versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)].
+ Beginning in [!INCLUDE[ssKatmai](../includes/sskatmai-md.md)], the full-text indexes are integrated with the Database Engine, instead of residing in the file system as in previous versions of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)].
 For a new database, the full-text catalog is now a virtual object that does not belong to any filegroup; it is merely a logical concept that refers to a group of the full-text indexes.
-Note, however, that during upgrade of a [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)] database, any full-text catalog that contains data files, a new filegroup is created; for more information, see [Upgrade Full-Text Search](../../2014/database-engine/upgrade-full-text-search.md).
+Note, however, that during upgrade of a [!INCLUDE[ssVersion2005](../includes/ssversion2005-md.md)] database, any full-text catalog that contains data files, a new filegroup is created; for more information, see [Upgrade Full-Text Search](../../2014/database-engine/upgrade-full-text-search.md).

 > [!NOTE]
->  In [!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)] and later versions, the Full-Text Engine resides in the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] process, rather than in a separate service.
+>  In [!INCLUDE[ssKatmai](../includes/sskatmai-md.md)] and later versions, the Full-Text Engine resides in the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] process, rather than in a separate service.
 Integrating the Full-Text Engine into the Database Engine improves full-text manageability, optimization of mixed query, and overall performance.

  Only one full-text index is allowed per table.
 For a full-text index to be created on a table, the table must have a single, unique nonnull column.
 You can build a full-text index on columns of type `char`, `varchar`, `nchar`, `nvarchar`, `text`, `ntext`, `image`, `xml`, `varbinary`, and `varbinary(max)` can be indexed for full-text search.
 Creating a full-text index on a column whose data type is  `varbinary`, `varbinary(max)`, `image`, or `xml` requires that you specify a type column.
 A *type column* is a table column in which you store the file extension (.doc, .pdf, .xls, and so forth) of the document in each row.